Observations in passports (accessible)

 Observation code OBAB is used for the dependant of an official staff member working in British Missions abroad.

-King’s messenger observations
+King’s Messenger observations

-OBTX: King’s Messenger service
+OBTX: King’s Messenger Service

-THE HOLDER IS A KING’S MESSENGER
+- THE HOLDER IS A MEMBER OF THE KING’S MESSENGER SERVICE

-THE HOLDER IS [INSERT FREE TEXT ’ A MEMBER OF THE KING’S MESSENGER SERVICE’]
+- THE HOLDER IS A KING’S MESSENGER

-Identity observations
+Identify observations

 This section tells His Majesty’s Passport Office staff about identity observations used to show information about a customer’s name, title or other passport.